apollographql/router/.changesets/feat_candle_exhale_deodorant_weeds.md

-### Add warnings for invalid configuration on custom telemetry ([PR #5759](https://github.com/apollographql/router/issues/5759))
+### Add warnings for invalid configuration of custom telemetry ([PR #5759](https://github.com/apollographql/router/issues/5759))

-For example sometimes if you have configuration like this:
+The router now logs warnings when running with telemetry that may have invalid custom configurations.

+For example, you may customize telemetry using invalid conditions or inaccessible statuses:

 ```yaml
 telemetry: